jumpjet71/biodome/README.md

 * `grunt test`: Run all server js and all client JavaScript [Mocha](http://visionmedia.github.io/mocha/) unit tests headless in [PhantomJS](http://phantomjs.org/).
 * `grunt watch`: This is a developer convenience method for watching JavaScript and CSS file and automatically building them whenever you save.

-NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run test tasks.
+NOTE: [MongoDB](http://www.mongodb.org/) needs to be installed and running in order to run test tasks.

 ### Environmental Settings